An 18-year-old man dies when a house collapses in Manacor

 Manacor expresses its condolences and calls for a minute of silence

-The leader of the regional government explained that she has already contacted the mayor of the town, Miquel Oliver, to whom she conveyed the support of the Government, and added that she is closely following the progress of the other victim, the 12-year-old boy who remains hospitalized in Son Espases.
+The head of the regional government explained that she has already contacted the mayor of the town, Miquel Oliver, to whom she conveyed the support of the Balearic Government, and added that she is closely monitoring the condition of the other victim, the 12-year-old boy admitted to Son Espases Hospital.
+The Manacor Municipal Band also mourned the death of Miguel Ángel, who played saxophone in the group.
+In a message on social media, reported by ARA Baleares, the band expressed their sorrow at the sad news of the saxophonist's passing and conveyed their condolences to his family and friends.
+"You will always be with us, fly high.
+We will continue playing as a band, however we can," they concluded.